bschwand/filament_winder/README.md

    - -L : tube length in mm
    - -a : winding angle in degrees.
 0 would be straight along the tube, 90 would be hoop mode
    - -N : tow count along the circumference
    - -p : pattern to use.
-Currently only prime numbers >=2 are supported.
+Currently only prime numbers >=2 are supported and < than embedded max. (see source code)
    - -s : skip count. zero by default, must be < pattern
    - -r : range.
 How many extra tow_count values to output when running in information mode
    - -c : number of line segments to use for the dwell arcs.
+   - -f : feedrate for dwell line segments
+   - -F : feedrate for straight (winding) line segments
    - -t : test number. for debugging/testing purposes
    - -v : currently enables debugging logs.
 May be used in the future to optionally add tags in the generated path, to ease post-processing.